trustedanalytics/space-shuttle-demo/README.md

 ## Deploying application to TAP

-1. Create required services (of does not exist already):
+1. Create required services (of does not exist already). **Please, note** that the created services have to be called exactly like the ones listed below.
     1. Instance of InfluxDB called `space-shuttle-db`
     1. Instance of Zookeeper called `zookeeper`
     1. Instance of Gateway called `space-shuttle-gateway`